 Please online-message and spread the word TODAY!
 Today, Monday December 19, contact the White House, DHS, and Congress to stop Haiti deportations, redesignate Haiti for TPS due to Hurricane Matthew, expand the Haitian Family Reunification Program (HFRP), and fund UN cholera eradication and justice efforts!
-ASK PRESIDENT OBAMA TO DO THESE THINGS NOW!
-President Obama Needs to Hear From the Haitian Diaspora And Its Supporters!
+ASK PRESIDENT DONALD TRUMP TO DO THESE THINGS NOW!
+President Trump Needs to Hear From the Haitian Diaspora And Its Supporters!
 REDESIGNATE TPS, EXPAND HFRP, HALT DEPORTATIONS, ERADICATE CHOLERA!
 TPS was designed for disasters like Matthew rendering deportations unsafe!
 And only 1,952 Haitians have succeeded under HFRP (compared to over 100,000 under the Cuban program)!
 Like deportations to a nation reeling from Matthew, inaction on TPS and HFRP makes no sense; and the UN’s cholera eradication plans need US funding.
-PRESIDENT OBAMA SHOULD ACT NOW!
-CALL TO ACTION: Contact the White House, your Representative in Congress and the Department of […]
+PRESIDENT TRUMP SHOULD ACT NOW!
+CALL TO ACTION: Contact the White House, your Representative in Congress and the Department of Homeland Security TOADAY! […]

 Last month, Secretary Jeh Johnson announced that the US Department of Homeland Security would resume non-criminal deportations to Haiti.
 After Hurricane Matthew, Haiti is devastated and at increased risk of cholera outbreaks, as it is a waterborne disease.
 Now is not a time for deportations, but increasing Temporary Protected Status for Haitians, as was done in after the 2010 earthquake.
 Church World Service’s action alert below demands just that. ——————— October 12, 2016 Dear Friend, Last weekend, Hurricane Matthew decimated Haiti, a country that was already struggling to recover from the devastating 2010 earthquake.
 In the wake of the earthquake, the U.S. government promised to help displaced Haitians and support the country’s recovery.
 The U.S. government designated Haitians who were already in the United States in 2011 for Temporary Protected Status (TPS).
 Still, 65,000 Haitians have been displaced in their own […]